 I am the Assistant Curator of Museum Education at the Florida Museum of Natural History, University of Florida.
 My research focuses on a variety of aspects surrounding learning in museum settings.
 This includes research on museum educators’ professional pathways and self-efficacy related to teaching in informal settings.
 Additionally, I explore the influences of museum-based programs on the STEM interests and career aspirations of underrepresented youth and adult participants.
-While I am faculty in the Department of Natural History, I am also affiliated with the School of Teaching and Learning, the School of Forestry, Fisheries, and Geomatics, the Anita Zucker Center for Early Childhood Excellence, and the Museum Studies Department.
+While I am faculty in the Department of Natural History, I am also affiliated with the School of Teaching and Learning, the School of Forestry, Fisheries, and Geomatics, School of Natural Resources and Environment, the Anita Zucker Center for Early Childhood Excellence, and the Museum Studies Department.

 Melanie Giangreco, Fisheries and Aquatic Sciences

 Kerry Pirrone, Forest Resources and Conservation

 Amanda Wagner-Pelkey, Museum Studies

 Amonté Martin, (2021, PhD) School of Forestry, Fisheries, and Geomatic Sciences

 Joseph Watts, College of Education

 Natalie Triana, Political Science